 For example ‘Get 30 Days Of Free Yoga’ instead of just ‘Sign Up’.

-If you want help optimising your site for conversions, you can get a Performance Audit HERE.
+If you want help optimising your site for conversions, you can get a Conversion Audit HERE.
 Or check out the 5 fundamentals of a high-performing website.